KieranWynn/pyquaternion/docs/features.md

 Get the angle (in radians) describing the magnitude of the quaternion rotation about its rotation axis.
 This is guaranteed to be within the range (-pi:pi) with the direction of rotation indicated by the sign.

+When a particular rotation describes a 180 degree rotation about an arbitrary axis vector `v`, the conversion to axis / angle representation may jump discontinuously between all permutations of `(-pi, pi)` and `(-v, v)`, each being geometrically equivalent (see Note 2 below).

 **Returns:** a real number in the range (-pi:pi) describing the angle of rotation in radians about a Quaternion object's axis of rotation.

-> **Note:** This feature only makes sense when referring to a unit quaternion.
+**Note 1:** This feature only makes sense when referring to a unit quaternion.
 Calling this method will implicitly normalise the Quaternion object to a unit quaternion if it is not already one.

+**Note 2:** Both matrices and quaternions avoid the singularities and discontinuities involved with rotation in 3 dimensions by adding extra dimensions.
+This has the effect that different values could represent the same rotation, for example quaternion q and -q represent the same rotation.
+It is therefore possible that, when converting a rotation sequence to axis/angle representation, the output may jump between different but equivalent forms.
+This could cause problems where subsequent operations such as differentiation are done on this data.
+Programmers should be aware of this issue.

 	theta = my_quaternion.angle() # Magnitude of rotation about the prescribed axis